positive rating

 Ecommerce

-Online Focus Group vs Traditional Focus Group | Differences and Similarities
+The Benefits Of Online Focus Group vs In-Person Focus Group

 When you hear the term “focus group”, the image that appears in your head is likely to be that of a group of strangers gathered around a small table inside a sterile corporate setting.